material-motion/material-motion/specifications/view_duplication.md

 This is the engineering specification for the DuplicationController object.

-A DuplicationController is expected to create similar replicas of visual elements.
-A replica does not necessarily need to be as functional as the original element.
+A DuplicationController makes use of a Duplicator instance to to create similar replicas of visual elements.
+Replicas does not necessarily need to be as functional as their original element.

-The DuplicationController requires a concrete implementation of the Duplicator abstract type.

 ---